-The default IP address for the frame is 192.168.1.1 and the default user name and password are user and password.
+The default IP address for the switcher is 192.168.1.1 and the default user name and password are ftpuser and poutine1974lacrosse.

 To Transfer Media Files From a USB

 If you do not want to create a network connection to the switcher, you can copy stills using a USB drive.
 The stills must be the only files on the USB drive, and be located at the root directory.